 An electric grinder that has removable bowls that could be washed up to avoid cross contamination of flavours.

-An electric mill that can cope with a wide range of spices from nutmegs and whole cinnamon sticks to cardamoms and cloves without the fear of the machine overheating.
-Do read instructions before using it as it is often advisable to pulse the machine to crush the spices rather than turn it on full blast.
+An electric mill that can cope with a wide range of spices from nutmeg to whole cinnamon stick to peppercorns and thick pastes without fear of the machine overheating.
+Always read the instructions before using it as it is often advisable to pulse the machine to crush the spices rather than turn it on full blast.

 More advice on buying kitchen kit